Clare Valley Attractions

 Be prepared for anything in the Clare Valley.
 There are more than 40 wineries and vineyards, plus numerous galleries and museums.
 There are also fantastic restaurants, food and produce markets plus sports for everyone.

 Wineries date back to the 1850s when Jesuit priests planted the first vines.
 Now there are more than 40 cellar doors in the region.
-They're generally open between 10am and 5pm on weekends and most weekdays.
-It's best to check before you visit.
+They're mostly open between 10am-5pm on weekends and most weekdays but best to check before a visit.

 The heart of the Clare Valley is...